rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudnetworks-api.rst

 In the
-:rax-docs:`Getting Started Guide for the Cloud Networks API <cloud-networks/v2/getting-started/>`, you can see an example of
-:rax-docs:`obtaining a list of networks by using the cURL command-line interface (CLI)
+:rax-docs:`Getting Started Guide for the Cloud Networks API <cloud-networks/v2/getting-started/>`, you can see an example with the cURL command-line interface (CLI) for :rax-docs:`Listing networks (cURL)
 <cloud-networks/v2/getting-started/managing-networks/creating-network-curl/#listing-networks-curl>`.

 Learn about Cloud Networks in SDK QuickStart